DUNE/p3s/README.md

 Logfiles are kept in the directories "/tmp/p3s" and "/tmp/username/p3s/*", in the latter case there are separate folders for pilots, workflows etc.

+### Pilots
+p3s won't be able to do anything useful if there are no pilot jobs running at the available and properly configured computing resource.
+The p3s pilot job is implemented as a Python script kept in the "clients" directory.

+In order to keep  interfaces clean it was decided to leave up to the user (or rather the engineer tasked with deployment) how to deploy pilots rather than code specific solution into p3s itself.
+For example, this can be done even by running the pilot command interactively or via pdsh if so desired, and/or scripts can be created to interface the target batch system.
+One example of such implementation exists in the "dqmconfig" project which can be located on GitHub.

 ## Running the development server